 Dell EMC PowerEdge R640 Networking

-Our test system was had Mellanox ConnectX-4 Lx dual 25GbE adapter.
+Our test system was equipped with a Mellanox ConnectX-4 Lx dual 25GbE adapter.
 With this generation, SFP28 25GbE is a cost-effective upgrade from 10Gb SFP+ offering effectively 2.5x the performance of the legacy standard.

 We verified that the 25GbE adapter linked at both 25GbE and 10GbE speeds.
 For those who have legacy 10GbE networking, the 25GbE ports worked without issue even with SFP+ DACs and switches.
 We ran a quick test for throughput using iperf3 running out of the box on our network at 10GbE and 25GbE speeds: